 Premises and venues across England must have a system in place to record contact details of their customers, visitors and staff in the latest move to break the chains of transmission of Coronavirus.

 Reporting outbreaks of Coronavirus in the UK

-New guidance for businesses and organisations on how to recognise, contain and report incidents of Coronavirus.
+Guidance for businesses and organisations on how to recognise, contain and report incidents of Coronavirus.
 The COVID-19 early outbreak management information has been created to make sure that people who run businesses or organisations: